NVE/meteoio/doc/examples/readme.txt

-	data_converter.cc : read data, process it as specified in the configuration file and write it out (potentially in a different file format, therefore converting the data to another format) dem_reading.cc : read a DEM, show some statistics about it and write it back (potentially converting it) matrix.cc : basic matrix arithmetic
+	data_converter.cc : read data, process it as specified in the configuration file and write it out (potentially in a different file format, therefore converting the data to another format) dem_reading.cc : read a DEM, show some statistics about it and write it back (potentially converting it) grid2d_reading.cc: read a grid containing temperatures, show it and perform some computation on the grid matrix.cc : basic matrix arithmetic
 	meteo_reading.cc : read one timestep and shows the meteo data at this step sun.cc : calculate solar radiation at a given place and time